submit articles and photos to Rod&Rifle

 - Have the sun behind the camera, lighting up your subject

-- Only send 1 photo per 300-400 words.
+- 1 photo per 300-400 words.
 Choose the best – most relevant photos you have.
 Such as action shots of hunters glassing and tramping, photos of the camp and terrain, and a “trophy shot.”

 - Submit clear captions for each photograph.
 Captions should include the following elements: names of people depicted, location, date, activity, and relevance to the story subject.
 This is to be included in the word document your story is on.

-- Photos of hunters posing with their trophies should be tasteful, respectful (please don’t sit on the animal), and show the animal to best advantage.
+- Photos of hunters posing with their trophies should be tasteful, respectful (please don’t sit on the animal), and show the animal to the best advantage.
 We accept digital photos only, and they must have a resolution (300 dpi at the final magazine size).
 We accept JPG, TIF, EPS, and RAW images.

 Generally good trophy animals

 - These need to be taken in portrait and include a border area around the subject which allows us to fit our title and all the blurb we need to put on a cover.
 The border can be the sky and the landscape, but make sure the subject is centre and a good amount of border is on all 4 sides.